Back in 2010, I wrote, How to Find the Best Realtor® in Louisville, which is another way of asking, “Who’s the right Louisville Realtor for me?”

 Bonus: 5 SEO Scams Everyone Falls For & How To Avoid Them

-Truthfully, the best advice is speaking face-to-face with your trusted friends and family about their experience with a Louisville Realtor.
+Truthfully, the best advice is to speak face-to-face with your trusted friends and family about their experience with a Louisville Realtor.

 If you’re completely new to an area, conduct a few phone interviews with prospective agents.
 Get to know them a bit and when the time comes to make a choice, go with your gut.